atulkamble/aks-k8s-usecase/README.md

 Below is a **complete, real-world Kubernetes use case on AKS**, written in a **solution-architecture + DevOps interview/project format**.
 This is suitable for **GitHub README, training material, interviews, and client proposals**.

 ---

-# 🚀 Kubernetes Full Use Case on AKS

 **Title:** Production-Ready Microservices Deployment on Azure Kubernetes Service (AKS)